Rape accused Kuldeep Singh Sengar expelled from BJP

-Lucknow (Uttar Pradesh) [India], August 1 (ANI): Uttar Pradesh legislator Kuldeep Singh Sengar, accused in the Unnao rape case, was expelled from BJP on Thursday.
+New Delhi: BJP MLA Kuldeep Singh Sengar, who is an accused in Unnao rape case, was expelled from the party on Thursday.

-Three police personnel - including two women cops, appointed for the security of Unnao rape survivor, have been suspended by the Uttar Pradesh administration.
+Three police personnel, including two women cops, who were appointed for the security of the survivor, have been suspended.

 Sengar, a legislator from Bangermau in Unnao district, had allegedly raped the teenage girl at his residence in Unnao on June 4, 2017, where she had gone to seek a job.